cncf/tag-security/governance/paper-process.md

 raw content in the form of phrases, disjointed paragraphs, bullets on the topic, or they draft content in the form of completed paragraphs.
-If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and can review it as a wholistic section.  #### Opinions
+If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and can review it as a holistic section.

+#### Opinions

 There may be situations where multiple differing views on the subject matter or controls implementation are expressed.
 If these cannot be collaboratively